ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 The effects of this proposal are written out in the individual sections.
 Here, I summarize the effects on the principles_.

-1. The `Lexical Scoping Principle`_, part (a), is upheld.
-Binders occur in patterns, after ``forall``, in ``let`` declarations, and a few other discrete places in the AST -- and nowhere else.
+1. With the right extensions, the `Lexical Scoping Principle`_, part (a), is upheld.
+Binders occur in patterns, after ``forall``, in
+   ``let`` declarations, and a few other discrete places in the AST -- and nowhere else.
 In particular, binders do not occur in pattern signatures.
    Instead, with ``-XPatternSignatureBinds``, an occurrence of an out-of-scope variable ``a`` induces a ``let type a = _ in`` to be prefixed to the pattern.

+   This would not be the case without the parts of the proposal around ``-XExtendedLet`` (allowing ``let`` in types is not needed) because of the behavior of pattern signatures.

 #.
 The `Local Lexical Scoping Principle`_ is made to hold, by describing pattern-signature binds as occurrences
    and making type applications in patterns unconditionally bring new variables into scope.

+   This would not be the case with the treatment of in-scope variables as originally written in `#126`_, where the choice between a binding site and an occurrence depends on whether a type variable is in scope.

 #.
 The `Syntactic Unification Principle`_ is supported.
 The new ``let`` syntax in types is a strict subset
    of its syntax in terms, and the semantics are compatible.
+Note that allowing ``let`` in types brings us closer to getting this principle.

 #.
 The `Explicit Variable Principle`_ is made to hold, by allowing explicit binders for type variables
    for existentials and the variables bound by an inner ``forall`` in a higher-rank type.
+Furthermore, the features around ``-XExtendedLet`` allow us to avoid matching in pattern signatures when bringing a type variable into scope.

 #.
 The `Explicit Binding Principle`_ is made to hold, by introducing ``-XNoImplicitForAll`` and
    ``-XNoPatternSignatureBinds``.
+The ``-XExtendedLet`` features work as a convenient replacement for ``-XPatternSignatureBinds``, without sacrificing the `Explicit Binding Principle`_.

 #.
 The `Visibility Orthogonality Principle`_ is made to hold, by ensuring that types and terms are treated identically
    in patterns.

-#.
-The `Pattern/Expression Duality Principle`_ is respected, by allowing space for universals in patterns.
-It is up
-   to a future proposal to figure out how universals can be instantiated in patterns, but this current proposal is future-compatible with other ideas, and it retains the correspondence between arguments in patterns and arguments in expressions.
+This was not the case with the old version of `#126`_ for constructor patterns, which treated variables after ``@`` different to those without a ``@``.

 Costs and Drawbacks
 -------------------